sourish-cmi/DS-Case-Studies/Volume-01/TS Analysis of AirPassenger Data Set using R/README.md

 -------- | ----------------- | -------------------|------------------|------------------
 Model 1  | 0.8178            | 0.3103             | 30.54            | 72.69
 Model 2. | 0.8289            | 0.3128.            | 29.59.           | 67.99
+<p align = "left"><b>Table 2</b>: Performance of Model 1-2.
+Both in-sample and out-sample R-square increases marginally for a quadratic trend compare to a linear trend.
+The RMSE decreases for quadratic trend compare to a linear trend.</p>

 We can see that both in-sample and out-sample R-square increases marginally for a quadratic trend compare to a linear trend.
-Also, both in-sample and out-sample RMSE decreases for quadratic trend compare to a linear trend.
+On the otherhand, both in-sample and out-sample RMSE decreases for quadratic trend compare to a linear trend.
+The visualisation presents a significant seasonality in the data.
+We try to capture the seasonality with Fourier transforms.

 ## Referances: